Sin7Y/ola-lang/docs/ola-language/data-types.md

----
-description: >-
-The Ola language references the syntax implementations of Solidity and Rust, removing some zk-unfriendly operations at the language level, and adding some built-in functions and data types, allowing developers to achieve efficient zkp proofs with minimal changes to their original code.

----

 # Data Type

 Ola is a statically typed language, and variable types must be known at compile time to avoid most runtime exceptions.
 Three basic types and multiple complex types are supported.